raghava-2002/backports_project/README.md

 # Backports Project: Enhancing Privacy in Wireless Communications: AP-Initiated Dynamic MAC Re-Randomization

+## Introduction

-This project implements a MAC address re-randomization scheme within a wireless network to enhance security and privacy.
+This project is part of my MSc thesis work at KTH Royal Institute of Technology, implements a MAC address re-randomization scheme within a wireless network to enhance security and privacy.
 By dynamically managing and translating MAC addresses, this project reduces tracking risks and improves overall privacy in wireless communications.

+## Problem Statement

+In modern wireless networks, static MAC addresses can lead to user tracking and privacy breaches.
+This project addresses these concerns by developing a dynamic MAC address re-randomization protocol, offering enhanced privacy without significant impact on network performance.

+## Solution Overview

+This protocol introduces time independent MAC address re-randomization within the mac80211 subsystem, achieved through kernel-level modifications.
+By integrating wmediumd and Mininet-WiFi, the project simulates real-world scenarios, analyzing how time drift between AP and stations affects privacy and network stability.

+## Key Features

+- **Dynamic MAC Address Randomization**: A robust kernel-level protocol for periodically changing MAC addresses to hinder tracking.
+- **Time-Drift Analysis**: Tests with applied time drift to assess the protocol's effectiveness in linking MAC addresses without compromising privacy.
+- **Network Performance Optimization**: Evaluation of throughput, packet loss, and jitter using iperf3 and Wireshark to ensure minimal performance impact.
+- **Visualization of MAC Transitions**: Graphical representation of MAC address transitions, highlighting privacy gains and potential vulnerabilities.

+## Technologies Used

+- **Linux Kernel (mac80211 subsystem modifications)**
+- **Programming Languages: C, Python**
+- **Simulation and Testing: wmediumd, Mininet-WiFi, iperf3, Wireshark**

 ## System Requirements